quarkiverse/quarkus-operator-sdk/samples/joke/README.md

   - Required CRDs should be applied automatically to your cluster (provided you have the permission to do so, which might require to log in as an administrator-level user on OpenShift) because the `quarkus.operator-sdk.crd.apply` property has been set to `true`.
-Additionally, the `quarkus.operator-sdk.crd.also-generate-external` property has been set to `true` as well in `application.properties`, which means that CRDs will also be generated for 3rd party Custom Resource (which the `Joke` CR is in this example).
+Additionally, the `quarkus.operator-sdk.crd.generate-all` property has been set to `true` as well in `application.properties`, which means that CRDs will also be generated for 3rd party Custom Resource (which the `Joke` CR is in this example).
 - Launch the app in dev mode: `mvn quarkus:dev`